-At Mission Creek Optometry, Dr. Scott Percival and Dr. Daniel Walker provide comprehensive eye care for patients of all ages.
+At Mission Creek Optometry, Dr. Scott Percival provides comprehensive eye care for patients of all ages.
 Our clinic is proud to offer regular eye exams in Kelowna to help diagnose, prevent and/or treat a range of eye conditions that can have serious effects upon your overall health if left undiagnosed and/or untreated.
 Learn more about the key eye care services our optometric practice has to offer you and your family:

 Regular eye checkups are important, even if you don’t require vision correction.
 A thorough eye exam involves testing that can evaluate the health of your eyes and spot common eye diseases, as well as assess your vision.
 Experts recommend having a complete eye exam either yearly or every 2 years.

-Our optometrists are equipped with the latest technology to effectively diagnose and help you manage eye conditions such as cataracts, glaucoma, macular degeneration and diabetic retinopathy.
+Our optometrist is equipped with the latest technology to effectively diagnose and help you manage eye conditions such as cataracts, glaucoma, macular degeneration and diabetic retinopathy.
 The earlier you are diagnosed means the sooner you can be treated—which means a better outcome.

 Our optometry team can quickly and conveniently take care of all your eye care needs here at our Kelowna clinic.
 We accommodate eye emergencies such as pink eye and other infections, foreign material removal, eye trauma, sudden vision loss, dislodged contacts, broken eyeglasses, scratched eyes, red or painful eyes, floaters or light flashes and itchy, irritated eyes.